syncfusion/ej2-angular-docs/src/calendars/datetimepicker/getting-started.md

 ## Setting the min and max

 The minimum and maximum date time can be defined with the help of `min` and `max` property.
 The following example demonstrates to set the `min` and `max` on initializing the DateTimePicker.
-To know more about range restriction in DateTimePicker, please refer this [page](./date-time-range).
+To know more about range restriction in Angular DateTime Picker, please refer this [page](./date-time-range).

 {% tab template="datetimepicker/accessibility", sourceFiles="app/**/*.ts", isDefaultActive=true %}